movetokube/postgres-operator/README.md

 * use such role in database CR e.g. spec.masterRole: devops-operator

 DropRole method will check for db owner and will skip master role dropping

+## General Configuration
+These environment variables are embedded in [deploy/operator.yaml](deploy/operator.yaml), `env` section.

+* `WATCH_NAMESPACE` - which namespace to watch.
+Defaults to empty string for all namespaces
+* `OPERATOR_NAME` - name of the operator, defaults to `ext-postgres-operator`
+* `POSTGRES_INSTANCE` - identity of operator, this matched with `postgres.db.movetokube.com/instance` in CRs.
+Default is empty

+`POSTGRES_INSTANCE` is only available since version 1.2.0

 ## Installation